-This allows you to hold them accountable.
+This allows you to hold them accountable; just like how you can also hold employees accountable by installing a work time tracker.
 It also allows you to plan budgets for hardware, make strategic adjustments to IT processes where needed, identify trouble areas on the network, and be continually improving.

 A quality IT provider will provide reporting on the status of your backups, your patches and updates, a full hardware inventory, service metrics, customer service response surveys, and more.
 This allows you to see if they’re keeping their promises.
 It also allows you to plan and budget for hardware replacements and needed projects proactively so that you don’t have any surprises.